kencormack/pistar-lastqso/README.md

 ## About
 pistar-lastqso is a tool to monitor DMR, YSF (including DMR2YSF and YSF2DMR cross-modes), D-Star, NXDN, and P25 traffic on a PI-STAR node, either via SSH, or, on an HDMI-connected console.
 Written as a bash shell script (with a few lines of python), no web browser or other GUI client is required.

-**VERSION 3.01 ADDED FULL SUPPORT FOR D-STAR (BOTH NETWORK AND RF TRAFFIC ARE DISPLAYED).**
+**VERSION 3.06 ADDS SUPPORT FOR P25 RF TRAFFIC (BOTH NETWORK AND RF TRAFFIC ARE DISPLAYED).**
-**NXDN AND P25 ARE ONLY PARTIALLY SUPPORTED - ONLY NETWORK TRAFFIC IS DISPLAYED (NOT RF TRAFFIC).**
+**NXDN IS ONLY PARTIALLY SUPPORTED AT THE MOMENT - ONLY NETWORK TRAFFIC IS DISPLAYED (NOT RF TRAFFIC).**

-As I do not own appropriate radios to create the RF-based log entries, support for these additional modes is, for the moment, limited to network-based traffic only.
+As I do not own an appropriate radio to create the RF-based log entries, support for NXDN is, for the moment, limited to network-based traffic only.
 Your own RF traffic to the hotspot will not, at present, be displayed.

-**IF YOU OWN A P25 OR NXDN RADIO, AND CAN SEND ME A SNIPPET OF YOUR LOG SHOWING YOUR RF TRANSMISSIONS (TRAFFIC FROM YOUR RADIO TO THE HOTSPOT), I CAN WORK FROM THOSE LOG ENTRIES, TO COMPLETE THE NEEDED PARSING IN PISTAR-LASTQSO.**
+**IF YOU OWN AN NXDN RADIO, AND CAN SEND ME A SNIPPET OF YOUR LOG SHOWING YOUR RF TRANSMISSIONS (TRAFFIC FROM YOUR RADIO TO THE HOTSPOT), I CAN WORK FROM THOSE LOG ENTRIES, TO COMPLETE THE NEEDED PARSING IN PISTAR-LASTQSO.**

 Note: Some screenshots below may not reflect the latest version of the script.
 I'll get those updated as time permits.
 However, the ones below will suffice for now.